-As the Copywriter at Lure Creative, I have been reading a book called Web Copy That Sells by Maria Veloso.
-I found such good information in it, I wanted to share it (albeit in a condensed format).
-The last chapter I read was Chapter Four: Email Marketing.
+Our copywriters here at Lure Creative love the book called Web Copy That Sells by Maria Veloso.
+They consistently say how much good information is in it, so we decided we wanted to share some of it with you (albeit in a condensed format).
+We are focusing specifically on Chapter Four: Email Marketing.
 Here are some of the best nuggets to remember and apply:

 Tips to Make Sure Your Email Is Delivered